How do you choose the right fast charger?

 Find out which fast charging protocol you have

 A fast charging protocol is a technology which makes fast charging possible.
-Power Delivery and Quick Charge are general protocols which are used by various brands.
-There are also brand-specific protocols such as OnePlus WarpCharge, which only OnePlus uses.
+Power Delivery and Quick Charge are general protocols that are used by various brands.
+There are also brand-specific protocols such as OnePlus Warp Charge, which only OnePlus uses.
 Your device and charger need the same fast charging protocol to charge fast and safely.
-Do you use an charger with a different fast charging protocol than your smartphone?
+Do you use a charger with a different fast charging protocol than your smartphone?
 Your device will charge, but not at maximum speed.
-So you have no use for your fast charger.
+You have no use for your fast charger this way.

 Choose Super Fast Charging or Adaptive Fast Charging for Samsung

 Samsung has 2 own fast charging protocols.
 One is Adaptive Fast Charging, which is an adapted version of Quick Charge.
 The other one is Super Fast Charging, an adapted version of Power Delivery.
-All Samsung smartphones work with Adaptive Fast Charging / Quick Charge.
+All Samsung smartphones work with Adaptive Fast Charging/Quick Charge.
 This allows you to charge your empty battery for 40% within half an hour.
 More and more new devices work with the faster Super Fast Charging.
 This allows you to charge your empty battery for 60% in half an hour.
-Many models support Super Fast Charging, including the S and Note series since the S20 / Note 20, and specific A series devices like the A52 and A72.
+Many models support Super Fast Charging, including the S and Note series since the S20/Note 20, and specific A series devices like the A52 and A72.

 Use Power Delivery for Apple